raganwald-deprecated/homoiconic/2009-02-12/a_question.md

 Um, I have a question!
 ===

 Recently there has been some brouhaha about Test-Driven Development, SOLID, and the people advocating for or against said practices.
-I haven't jumped into the <strike>flame war</strike> conversation for a couple of reasons.
+I haven't jumped into the flamewar^H^H^H^H^H^H^H^H conversation for a couple of reasons.
 First, I'm trying to be code-centric in my life and this un-blog.
 The point of Homoiconic is to talk about code, not to talk about talking about code.
 Talking about people talking about other people talking about how to talk about code would be ridiculous.

 > The point of Homoiconic is to talk about code, not to talk about talking about code.
 Talking about people talking about other people talking about how to talk about code would be ridiculous.